AmeriCommerce/rest-api/README.md

 Rate Limiting
 -------------

 We enforce a rate limit for how many requests an application and/or token can make in a designated period of time.
 There are two types of REST API applications: installed and custom.
-Installed apps are those that are available to be installed directly from the Spark Pay app store or a 3rd party integration app.
+Installed apps are those that are available to be installed directly from the AmeriCommerce app store or a 3rd party integration app.
 Custom apps are those that you create manually for a specific store.

 Installed apps are subject to the max rate limit of 50 calls per 10 second window, regardless of your plan level.
 All installed apps for a particular store combine toward this one overall limit.
 Custom apps are subject to a separate rate limit that will vary based on your plan level.
 The maxium rate limit for custom apps is also 50 calls per 10 second window.
 The rate limit for custom apps will scale up as your plan level increases.